devops329/devops/instruction/deliverable2AutomatedDeploy/deliverable2AutomatedDeploy.md

     cp dist/index.html dist/404.html
 ```

-Finally it packages up the `dist` directory and stores it as an artifact for the next job to deploy to GitHub Pages.
+Finally, it packages up the `dist` directory and stores it as an artifact for the next job to deploy to GitHub Pages.

 ```yml
 - name: Update pages artifact